section-engineering-education/engineering-education/content/articles/getting-started-with-youtube-android-player-api-to-play-youtube-videos/index.md

 ![library](/engineering-education/getting-started-with-youtube-android-player-api-to-play-youtube-videos/library.png)

-- In the APIs library, search for youtube data api 3, select it and enable it.
+- In the APIs library, search for `youtube data api 3`, select it and enable it.

 > Make sure your project is selected (at the top navigation bar, you should see the name of your project)